sunshine69/gnote/README.md

 Now you have the idea how to utilize this feature.

-## New example - use it as jsonformatter or yaml formatter
+## New example - use python3 modules as jsonformatter or yaml formatter

 Create a note with proper title and content below